• Home |

 1 2 3 4 5 6 7 8 9 +10

-Hornady American Gunner Reduced Recoil 1 oz.
-Rifled Slug is for the recoil-sensitive deer hunter.
-They're an excellent round to introduce a kid to deer hunting with a shotgun.
+Hornady American Gunner Reduced Recoil 1 oz. rifled slug ammo is designed for the recoil-sensitive deer hunter.
+It's an excellent round for introducing a child to 12 Gauge hunting.

-The Remington Slugger 7/8 oz.
-Rifled Slug is a top choice if you want a lighter slug.
+The Remington Slugger 7/8 oz. rifled slug is a great choice if you want a lighter slug.

-The benefit of a lighter slug is slightly decreased recoil but increased muzzle energy and velocity.
+The benefit of a lighter slug is slightly decreased recoil accompanied by increased muzzle energy and velocity.

 The price of these rounds isn't terrible, but you will need to buy them in bulk to get the price break.